mdhont/blacksmith/docs/Blacksmith.md

 ```

 # Compilation recipes
-In order to build a component we need to provide a JSON file with minimun metadata definitions and the compilation instructions as a javascript file.
+In order to build a component, Blacksmith needs a JSON file with minimum metadata definitions and the compilation instructions as a JavaScript file.

 ## metadata.json
 The `metadata.json` file should contain at least the following fields:

  * id
  * latest
  * component.name
  * component.licenses
  * component.licenses[].type
  * component.licenses[].relativePath

 By default, Blacksmith will look for the source code using the tarball name `<name>-<version>.tar.gz`, but it can be overriden with the `tarballName` property.